Little Lyell Machines

 The catalogue of fragments and their labels make an insufficient sliver of sense.
 Taken away from the gravity of the book’s pages, the labels float with faint information, a wisp of meaning.
 This is what history is: The moment in time and its catalogue of remnants, no longer used and barely understood in isolation.

 The moment in time (Tas, 1897) when extreme never-ending resources were assured.
 I’m honestly not making a stupid statement about crypto, it’s just the way of humans to hype and extract, falsify and rug.
 There was a time when the founders and influencers believed this tiny town embedded in dense wilderness would grow into a major city on the back of its copper supply, a beautiful city with tramcars running down streets lined with skyscrapers.
-The copper became more expensive to extract, prices collapsed, and the Lyell machinery lies in remnants.
+The copper became more expensive to extract, prices collapsed, and the Lyell machinery quietened for a time.

-Little Lyell Machines were released with digital art residency wild.xyz in October 2023
+Little Lyell Machines was released with digital art residency wild.xyz in October 2023